memfault/interrupt/_drafts/gnu-make-guidelines.md

 make: *** No targets.
 Stop.
 ```

-*Note: Make prints the "No targets" error because our Makefile had no targets
+> Note: Make prints the "No targets" error because our makefile had no targets
-listed!*
+listed!

 If you use the `?=` assignment syntax, Make will only assign that value if the
 variable doesn't already have a value: